Richard Garwin: Career

 Garwin served on the U.S. President's Science Advisory Committee from 1962–65 and 1969–72, under Presidents Kennedy, Johnson, and Nixon.
-He has been a member of the JASON Defense Advisory Group since 1966.
+He was a member of the JASON Defense Advisory Group from 1966.
 As a member of the Institute for Defense Analyses' Jason Division of U.S. university scientists. on Sat.
 February 3, 1968, Garwin “traveled to Vietnam” with Henry Way Kendall and several other scientists “to check on the operation of the electronic barrier” he and other Jason scientists developed for the Pentagon to utilize in Indochina, according to The Jasons by Ann Finkbeiner.
 And, in the 1960s, "Jason scientist Richard Garwin, a nuclear physicist who, years before, helped design the Castle Bravo hydrogen bomb, held a seminar on the SADEYE cluster bomb and other munitions that would be most effective when accompanying the sensors" of the electronic barrier in Vietnam, according to page 205 of Annie Jacobsen's book, "The Pentagon's Brain: An Uncensored History of DARPA, America's Top Secret Military Research Agency," that Little Brown & Company, NY published in 2015.
+During the 1980s and 1990s he advocated anti-ballistic missile concepts such as the bed of nails defense, a plan that was never implemented.

 From 1993 to August 2001, he chaired the Arms Control and Nonproliferation Advisory Board of the U.S. Department of State.
 From 1966 to 1969 he served on the Defense Science Board.
 He also served on the Commission to Assess the Ballistic Missile Threat to the United States in 1998.
-He is currently a member of the National Academies' Committee on International Security and Arms Control and has served on 27 other National Academies committees.
+He was until his death a member of the National Academies' Committee on International Security and Arms Control and served on 27 other National Academies committees.

 In 2017, science journalist Joel N. Shurkin published a biography of Garwin, True Genius: The Life and Work of Richard Garwin, in which Shurkin writes about "the most influential scientist you never heard of."

+Personal life and death

+In 1947, Garwin married Lois Levy (died 2018), and they had three children, one of whom is musician and journalist Laura Garwin.
+He died at his home in Scarsdale, New York, on May 13, 2025, at the age of 97.